OctopusDeploy/docs/docs/deployment-examples/azure-deployments/cloud-services/index.md

 ### Upload to a NuGet Feed {#CloudServiceConcepts-UploadtoaNuGetfeed}

 In order to make the NuGet package accessible to Octopus it needs to be uploaded to a [package repository](/docs/packaging-applications/package-repositories/index.md).
-The built-in Octopus package repository is accessible from Library > Packages and is a suitable place to upload your Cloud Service NuGet package:
+The built-in Octopus package repository is accessible from **{{Library > Packages}}** and is a suitable place to upload your Cloud Service NuGet package:

 ![Package feed](package-feed.png "width=500")